imknott/2dJavaGame/README.md

 ## Inputs package:
 <pre>
 KeyBoardIInputs class: This is the class that tells the system if we are in each state of the game if these keys should be able to input information to our game.
 If we are in a given state specified such as playing, then movement of the character will be displayed.

 MouseInputs class: This will handle the mouseinputs used such as through the various UI elements found through the game.
 </pre>
 ## Levels package:
 <pre>
 Level class: This class handles the information that is for each level within the level data array.
 It loads resources such as objects, tiles, props, and characters to the screen.

 LevelManager class: Defines the levels and the data to be stored for each level.
-With this we can set diƯerent values for each of the specified color items in the level image files.
+With this we can set different values for each of the specified color items in the level image files.
 </pre>
 # Main package:
 <pre>
 Main class: This class runs the game class.

 Game class: Runs the program and initializes the various updates and frames that the application will call.

 GamePanel class: Sets the size of the game panel.
 And is where the inputs are defined and checked.
 And is where we will display the updates and paint components to.

-GameWindow class: Is the class for defining the JFRAME Sound class: Is the class that handles all sounds and sets diƯerent methods such as initializing when we want to play a given sound.
+GameWindow class: Is the class for defining the JFRAME

+Sound class: Is the class that handles all sounds and sets diƯerent methods such as initializing when we want to play a given sound.
 Or if we want the song to loop or stop.
 </pre>